Updated: April 22, 2023

-Being a young urban professional, we often try to keep an image of success to other people, specially to our colleagues and friends.
-As a result, we sometimes pressure ourselves to show that we are earning good income and could afford luxuries often associated with people working in the corporate world.
+Being young urban professionals, we often try to keep an image of success to other people, especially to our colleagues and friends.
+As a result, we sometimes pressure ourselves to show that we are earning a good income and could afford luxuries often associated with people working in the corporate world.

 The truth is, although you and your peers usually have the same range of salaries, your personal expenses might not be the same.
-And because of this, it would sometimes become a burden to keep up with the expensive lifestyle of colleagues and friends who have less financial responsibilities.
+And because of this, it would sometimes become a burden to keep up with the expensive lifestyle of colleagues and friends who have fewer financial responsibilities.

 It would be an instant buffet treat if our boss was with us but most of the time, it would only be just me and my workmates.
 As much as I wanted to decline their invitations, I’m also aware that these situations are opportunities to foster camaraderie among your peers.

 Thus the dilemma: Do I choose to be frugal and “stay in” or choose to strengthen my social relationships and eat out with them?

 Fortunately, in the years I’ve spent in the corporate world, I’ve managed to find little ways on how to compromise both choices.
 I’ve compiled a list of effective techniques to lessen my food expenses when eating out and I’d like to share some of them.
 I hope that you will find them helpful.